Bernie Geoffrion: Playing career

 However, Geoffrion's resulting anger was nothing compared to the Montreal Forum fans when Geoffrion scored one goal while crowd-favourite Richard was suspended, and at the time had led the NHL scoring race.
 The Wings beat the Canadiens in the final round in seven games that year, exactly the same result of the previous season.
 "I couldn't deliberately not score, that isn't the point of hockey, Montreal", complained Geoffrion, but fans regardless kept catcalling and jeering him.
 "I was so feeling the urge to vomit; I felt terrible", Geoffrion emotionally admitted.
 "Even thinking about hockey made me feel bad, man did I want to leave.
 If it had not been for Jean (Béliveau) and Maurice (Richard) visiting, I would have.
 Usually, it's not too much to expect to be on the First (All-Star) Team when you have more points than anyone else."

 Early in his playing career, he had a reputation for letting his temper get the best of him.
 One such example occurred late in the second period of a Canadiens' 3–1 loss to the Rangers at Madison Square Garden on December 20, 1953.
 With a two-handed swing, Geoffrion's stick made contact with the left side of Ron Murphy's face, resulting in a broken jaw and concussion.
 The injuries ended Murphy's season.
 Geoffrion was suspended for the remaining matches between the two teams in that campaign.

 In a testament to the rough-and-tumble style of play of that era, Geoffrion broke his nose six times, and received over 400 stitches.
 In 1958, a training accident severely injured him and his life was saved by emergency surgery.
-Despite advice from his doctors to stop playing for a season, Geoffrion was on the ice six weeks later to take part in the 1958 Stanley Cup Final.
+Despite advice from his doctors to stop playing for a season, Geoffrion was on the ice six weeks later to take part in the 1958 Stanley Cup Finals.

-Geoffrion first retired in 1964 and became head coach of les AS de Québec of the American Hockey League (AHL), but returned two seasons later to play for the New York Rangers.
+Geoffrion first retired in 1964 and became head coach of les As de Québec of the American Hockey League (AHL), but returned two seasons later to play for the New York Rangers.
 Likely the reason for his first retirement was Béliveau (who was not one of three alternate captains), getting appointed team captain in 1961.
 This was following the Rocket's retirement in 1960 and Doug Harvey's trade to the Rangers in 1961 (he only lasted a year with the C).
 Geoffrion, who had had an A, was devastated by the decision to go with Béliveau.

 "If I didn't keep suffering all those terrible injuries and yet keep coming back, if I weren't fit to lead, would I have gotten the C and kept playing?" asked Geoffrion, who had, in the 1961 semifinals, hurt a leg and insisted, even so, that Harvey cut a cast off it so he could play.
 "Yes, I think I would.
 There were times when everybody kept telling me to quit.
 My doctor even told me I should stop playing, but I came back."